zhuxb711/PrivacyAnnouncement/index.md

    Once this privacy policy is changed, it will be updated on this page without notice.
 The final analysis right of this strategy belongs to the developer.

 10. Accept this strategy
-    When you install and use the app from the Windows Store, it means that you have agreed to the statements of this policy.
+    When you install and use the app from the Microsoft Store, it means that you have agreed to the statements of this policy.

 <p align="right">Ruofan</br>September 2024</p>
 <br/>